fatmasevinck/enetLTS/paper/paper.md

 ![Examples of plot functions of residuals (left); diagnostic (right) for linear regression\label{fig:plotexamplesGuas}](JOSSgausNCI60.png)

-## Example: Robust and Sparse Binary Regression (`family="binomial"`)
+# Example: Robust and Sparse Binary Regression (`family="binomial"`)

-In order to provide an example for binary regression, the response variable is re-organized in this data, and the predictors are the same.
+For binary regression, we have considered the same NCI-60 data with some regularizations.
+In order to provide an example for binary regression, the response variable is re-organized.
 If `mean(y)` is bigger than `0.5`, the response will be assigned to `1`, otherwise, the response will be assigned to `0`.
+The predictors are the same as previous section.

 ```R
 > y <- protein[, 92]